 PIR Sensor, Canon 5D Mark IV, and the Scout Camera Box

 This 4k video was captured by Roy Dunn in southern California using the Scout PIR, The Canon 5D MkIV and the Scout Camera box.
 This setup had been deployed for five days when this video was captured.
 How is this camera kept in video mode for that long?
 There is some very careful setup required but the flexibility of the Camera Box makes it possible.
-While the Canon 5D MkIV can be put into a mode that allows a video to be captured with the remote shutter port (the first Canon ever with this feature) it normally will go into a deep sleep mode after 30 minutes.
-You can wake it up from this deep sleep mode but the camera wakes up in still mode - no more remotely triggered video!
-To make remote deployment of this camera possible for video it is necessary to wake the camera up every 28 minutes to prevent it from going into deep sleep and resetting the video trigger mode.
-This is done with the Scout Camera Box called "HP Limit".
+While the Canon 5D MkIV can be put into a mode that allows a video to be captured with the remote shutter port (the first Canon ever with this feature) if you send a normal 1/2 press to this camera when it is in sleep mode it will bring up a nag screen that requires user intervention to get around.
+This is a disaster for camera trapping as it will render your camera useless until you push a button on the camera.
+To get around this we've added a setting in the Scout Camera Box called "HP Limit".
 We need to set this to 0.2 seconds with a delay of 3 seconds.
-This feature sends a brief pulse on the 1/2 press line to keep the camera from deep sleep.
+This feature sends a brief pulse on the 1/2 press line to keep the camera from displaying the nag screen.
 The camera also needs to have the auto power off set to the shortest duration of 1 minute to save battery life.
 Using these settings will allow for reliable remote video recording with the Canon 5D MkIV.

 It took Roy some serious experimenting to get all of this sorted and reliable...
 Thanks Roy!
 In this setup Roy also uses the Aux output of the Scout Camera Box to turn on the LED video lights.
 The video record and the powering up of the video lights is kicked off with a wireless signal sent from the PIR sensor to the Scout Camera Box.
 You can see more of Roy's work on his website: HumansToHummingbirds.com